Alternatives · Opus Clip

 When Opus Clip is the better pick

-- — You need to auto-cut long videos — podcasts, streams, webinars — into many short clips.
+- — You need to auto-cut long videos like podcasts, streams, and webinars into many short clips.

 - — You want virality scoring and automatic clip selection done for you.